-- Overheads are found in the income statement.
+- Firstly overheads are found in the income statement.
 Overheads are the indirect recurring costs of running a business such as administration, selling, and premises expenses.
 Additionally overheads are often referred to as operating expenses.

-- Revenue is also found in the profit and loss statement.
-It may be called Sales or Turnover.
+- Secondly revenue is also found in the income statement.
+Additionally it may be called sales or turnover.

-As the business grows and takes on more employees, it might move to larger premises and incur larger overheads as a consequence, in the example below overheads have increased to 40,000.
+However suppose the business grows and takes on more employees.
+For example it might move to larger premises and incur larger overheads as a consequence, in the example below overheads have increased to 40,000.

 Initially the ratio will increase (as shown in the middle column below), however, eventually if the move has been a correct one, the revenue will increase as a consequence of the move and the ratio will return to its previous level or lower.